wso2/docs-choreo-dev/en/docs/manage-databases-and-caches/add-choreo-managed-databases-and-caches-to-the-marketplace.md

 7. In the **Add Credentials** dialog, do one of the following depending on your requirements:

     i. **Add New Credentials**
-    - Save the newly created database credentials to Choreo by providing a display name and specifying the environment where those credentials will be used.
-The steps to create new user credentials depend on the type of database or cache you are using.
+    - Add the newly created database credentials to Choreo by providing a display name and specifying the environment where those credentials will be used.
-    - Generally, you will need to log in to your database server as the super admin using a command-line interface or a database management tool and create new database users with the required permission levels.
+    - The steps to create new user credentials depend on the type of database or cache you are using.
+Generally, you will need to log in to your database server as the super admin using a command-line interface or a database management tool and create new database users with the required permission levels.

     ii. **Add Super Admin Credentials**
-    - Save the provided super admin credentials by giving a display name and specifying the environment where those credentials will be used.
+    - Add the provided super admin credentials by giving a display name and specifying the environment where those credentials will be used.
 8. Click **Save**.

 !!! tip